carpentries-lab/python-aos-lesson/development/10-large-data.md

 > > or a series of sub-regions one at a time.
 > >
 > > By breaking the data processing down like this you might avoid the
-> > need to make your function/s `dask` aware.
+> > need to make your function/s Dask-aware.
 > > If the loop only involves tens (as opposed to hundreds) files/regions,
 > > the loop might also not be too slow.
-> > However, using `dask` is neater and more scalable,
+> > However, using Dask is neater and more scalable,
-> > because the code you write looks essentially exactly the same regardless
+> > because the code you write looks essentially the same regardless
 > > of whether you're running the code on a powerful supercomputer or a personal laptop.
-> > What's more, `dask` will adjust itself to perform optimally on either computer.
 > >
 > {: .solution}
 {: .challenge}

 > ## Find out what you're working with
 >
-> Setup a `dask` client in your Jupyter notebook.
+> Setup a Dask client in your Jupyter notebook.
 > How many cores do you have available and how much memory?
 >
 > > ## Solution